dirko/dirko.github.io/_posts/2015-05-25-Eigenlandscapes.md

 recurring telephone poles in this set - some of the features are hard to dilute.

-## Conclusion
+## Thoughts
-There are a few more things I want to try, like
+There are a few more things we'd want to try, like

 - different ways to scale the intensities of the components,
 - different (and possibly much larger) sets of images,
-- passing the resulting images through the algorithm again (initially I thought you would get the same images back but after some quick experimentation this is not the case - and after repeating 100 times there is a lot of quality loss).
+- passing the resulting images through the algorithm again (initially I thought you would get the same images back but after some quick experimentation this is not the case - and after repeating 100 times there is a lot of quality loss),
+- doing the same with small video clips (I've always wanted to generate more Spongebob episodes)

+Then there is the question of why such interesting images emerge.
+The resulting images are for me at least as interesting as the original photographs, and I have a suspicion that they will look better than a random linear combination of the original photos (must be tested though).

+At this stage I'd like to think that there is some connection between what happens in the brain and the SVD - that we somehow build up a prototype (archetype?) of images that is similar to how the algorithm decomposes the images.
+Since the eigenvectors are the directions that the images differ most in, it could also be that these directions are interesting almost by definition.

-A quick google search only found [this](http://www.cs.colostate.edu/~idfah/main/publications/art) similar investigation - maybe I'm not using the right terms?
+A quick google search only found [this](http://www.cs.colostate.edu/~idfah/main/publications/art) similar investigation - maybe I'm not using the right search terms?

 Klara also plans to paint some of the images as part of an ongoing study on something (ask her to explain).